dkoh2018/java-data-structures-algorithms/README.md

 Tips:

 1. Engage actively with the material.
-Don't just copy codes; use ChatGPT / Google to challenge yourself with questions and as for "real world" examples to apply DSA concepts.
+Don't just copy codes because that doesn't do ANYTHING for you; use ChatGPT / Google to challenge yourself with questions and ask for "real world" examples to apply DSA concepts.
 AI is a game-changer buddy.
 2. Remember, learning is a marathon, not a sprint.
 Set realistic goals and pace yourself.
 You'll be learning fast at first but don't expect to me learning 8 lessons a day.
 It's going to slow down so don't be disappointed.
 Even 1-2 concepts/day is FINE!
 3. Let's stop talking and start doing!